 Don’t Go Over Budget

-You need to consider how much you are going to spend on new irons.
+You need to consider how much you will spend on new irons.
 You could have found a set of irons that, on paper, look and read like they will enhance your game ten folds but they cost $999 and that may be out of your budget and it is not worth going over that.

-Even if it looks and feels right for you, if it is too expensive don’t force it.
+Even if it looks and feels right for you, don’t force it if it is too expensive.
 There will be cheaper alternatives that you can buy that can be very similar.
 Additionally, if you really wanted a specific club but didn’t want to pay the premium price, it may be worth looking at where you can get used TaylorMade clubs instead.